OUR ROUTE IS FOCUSSED ON THE STUNNING WAITIUKUBULI NATIONAL TRAIL WHICH SNAKES ITS WAY UP AND DOWN THE ISLAND.

 DAY EIGHT

-6th July 2023 / Estimated time on your feet: 7-9 hours
+Estimated time on your feet: 7-9 hours

-Today starts at the Syndicate Trail Centre, turning North back into the jungle terrain.
-Even though back in the dense jungle the first 5 miles of this route is quick, this will be a good chance to shake out the legs before heading into a more remote and steep section of the jungle and through ancient estate lands.
+Today covers 18.7km and starts at the Syndicate Trail Centre, turning North back into the jungle terrain.
+Even though back in the dense jungle the first 8km of this route is quick, this will be a good chance to shake out the legs before heading into a more remote and steep section of the jungle and through ancient estate lands.
 We will start heading towards the lower slopes of the west coast and the area around Portsmouth.
 At the end of the stage you will be whisked away to another lovely hotel setting to wash away the sand from the previous night’s beach-camp.

 ACCOMMODATION: Hotel – twin shared basis.
 Doubles are available on request (no surcharge).
 Single supplements are available with surcharge applied.**